input-output-hk/mithril/docs/root/mithril/mithril-protocol/certificates.md

 ## The coexistence of multiple certificate chains

 What would happen if some **Mithril aggregator** claims that not enough signatures were received?
-This doesn’t really matter, as there will be a different **Mithril aggregator** that would collect sufficient signatures and aggregate them into a valid certificate.
+This doesn’t really matter, as there will be a different Mithril aggregator that would collect sufficient signatures and aggregate them into a valid certificate.

-Similarly, different **Mithril aggregators** might have different views of the **individual signatures** submitted (one aggregator might receive 10 signatures, and a different one could receive 11), which would result in different **certificates** signing the same message.
+Similarly, different Mithril aggregators might have different views of the individual signatures submitted (one aggregator might receive 10 signatures, and a different one could receive 11), which would result in different certificates signing the same message.

-This would result in different **certificate chains** that would all link back to the **genesis certificate**.
-Indeed they would be represented by a tree of certificates where each traversal path from the root to a leaf represents a valid **certificate chain**.
+This would result in different certificate chains that would all link back to the genesis certificate.
+Indeed they would be represented by a tree of certificates where each traversal path from the root to a leaf represents a valid certificate chain.

 ## The need for backward compatibility

-The **certificate chain** is designed to last.
-At a certain point, a multi-signature from legacy versions of the **Mithril** cryptographic library will require certification.
+The certificate chain is designed to last.
+At a certain point, a multi-signature from legacy versions of the Mithril cryptographic library will require certification.

 To achieve this backward compatibility, some options are available: